getcanoe/website/_posts/2018-02-15-canoe-beta-is-coming.markdown

 For the beta which we hope to release before end of february, we are still working mainly on the following things:

-* Security mechanisms around session timeout and locking methods including PIN, fingerprint (Android) etc. Was described [in another post](https://getcanoe.io/2018/02/11/security-in-beta.html)
+* Security mechanisms around session timeout and locking methods including PIN, fingerprint (Android) etc, described in detail [in another post](https://getcanoe.io/2018/02/11/security-in-beta.html)
 * The detail view over the actual block chain per account, in other words, the transaction history.
 * Packaging for iOS and signing, checksums etc in general for all platforms.
 * Support for account aliases via Tyler Storm's [alias server](https://getcanoe.io/2018/02/11/nano-alias-alpha.html), both creation of your own and lookups of other's.